Space: Galileo

-Galilean and Cartesian theories about space, matter, and motion are at the foundation of the Scientific Revolution, which is understood to have culminated with the publication of Newton's Principia in 1687.
+Galilean and Cartesian theories about space, matter, and motion are at the foundation of the Scientific Revolution, which is understood to have culminated with the publication of Newton's Principia Mathematica in 1687.
 Newton's theories about space and time helped him explain the movement of objects.
 While his theory of space is considered the most influential in physics, it emerged from his predecessors' ideas about the same.

 As one of the pioneers of modern science, Galileo revised the established Aristotelian and Ptolemaic ideas about a geocentric cosmos.
-He backed the Copernican theory that the universe was heliocentric, with a stationary sun at the center and the planets—including the Earth—revolving around the sun.
+He backed the Copernican theory that the universe was heliocentric, with a stationary Sun at the center and the planets—including the Earth—revolving around the Sun.
 If the Earth moved, the Aristotelian belief that its natural tendency was to remain at rest was in question.
-Galileo wanted to prove instead that the sun moved around its axis, that motion was as natural to an object as the state of rest.
+Galileo wanted to prove instead that the Sun moved around its axis, that motion was as natural to an object as the state of rest.
 In other words, for Galileo, celestial bodies, including the Earth, were naturally inclined to move in circles.
 This view displaced another Aristotelian idea—that all objects gravitated towards their designated natural place-of-belonging.